dse/old-timey-mono-font/README.md

 -   U+2800–U+28FF Braille Patterns in its entirety.

--   All Cyrillic used in Russia and Ukraine.

--   All modern uppercase Greek.
-Lowercase to come.

--   Plenty of additional punctuation marks, mathematical operators, geometric shapes, and basic arrows from U+2000 on up.
-More to come, probably.
+-   A few surprises, just for fun.

 ## Not Exactly The Same as the Original.

--   The initial version of this font was created with baseline and cap-height dimensions based on low-resolution scans, which don't turn out to match higher-resolution scans very closely.

--   The percent sign had to be modified to stay within the character cell without modifying the baseline, cap-height, ascent, descent, and other dimensions.
+-   The percent sign had to be shifted up a bit to stay within the character cell without modifying the baseline, cap-height, ascent, descent, and other dimensions.

--   No scanned source provided me with U+007E TILDE or U+0060 GRAVE ACCENT (backtick).
+-   These are monoline fonts whereas the originals weren't, but they were close to it.

+-   Cap height is slightly different.

+-   Not all characters in this typeface are original to Reproducing Typewriter.

 ## You May Also Like